 Helicopter pilots must follow all of the same AMA and MRRCS flight rules as fixed wing aircraft pilots.

 Helicopter pilots must get permission to fly from all fixed wing pilots who are already in the air before they proceed beyond the yellow safety line.
+If a helicopter is already flying, all other aircraft must get permission to fly from the helicopter pilot before they proceed.

 Helicopters must take off and land from the center of the paved runway while the pilot stands in an established pilot box.